by Janna Jensen and AnnMaria De Mars

 CCSS.MATH.CONTENT.5.NF.B.4 Apply and extend previous understandings of multiplication to multiply a fraction or whole number by a fraction.

 CCSS.MATH.CONTENT.6.SP.A.3 Recognize that a measure of center for a numerical data set summarizes all of its values with a single number.

 D2.His.13.3-5 Use information about a historical source, including the maker, date, place of origin, intended audience, and purpose to judge the extent to which the source is useful for studying a particular topic.

 📲 Technology Required

 Students need access to a computer with web browser.

 This lesson begins with a storyboard on the route and major events of the Ojibwe migration.
-Students then play the Forgotten Trail game, followed by watching a video on map reading.
+Students then play the Forgotten Trail game, computing the average number of miles a character walked per day, followed by watching a video on map reading.
 As a group, students reflect on the challenges of the Ojibwe migration, compute the distance for just one segment and convert the distance from miles to kilometers.

 Storyboard on the Ojibwe Migration

 Begin with this story board on the route and major events of the Ojibwe migration.
 We recommend having students read each section of the story as it advances.
 Alternatively, the teacher may read it to the class or students can read it to themselves either on devices in the classroom or at home.